DannyBoyNYC/session-9/readme.md

 Examine the `Router` component using the React browser add in and note the history props.
 The most important property of a history object is `location`.
 The location object reflects where your application currently is.
 Under the hood, React router is using the html5 [history API](https://css-tricks.com/using-the-html5-history-api/).
 Prior to this, SPA developers commonly used [url hashes](https://coderexample.com/single-page-apps-jquery-routing/) (which do not cause a page refresh) to load and off load DOM elements.

-Let's implement a small bit of routing in App.
+Let's implement some top level routing in `App`.

 First, render the imported components.